This site uses technical (necessary) and analytics cookies.

 For Italian citizens only

 If you need to draft a POA with validity in Italy, please send an email to consolare.ottawa@esteri.it with the following information: name and surname of the principal, date and place of birth, current address, and type of POA required.
-Please attach a draft of the POA (in Microsoft Word format) containing the necessary information.

 The fee for the service is listed here.